 - No code and low code development helps you ship apps faster and within smaller budgets compared to traditional custom development.

-- No code is excellent for business users, while low code really shines in programmers’ hands.
+- Applications using no code platforms are excellent for business users, while those using low code truly shine in the hands of programmers.

-- The trade-offs with low code vs. high code include simple, stock-looking user interfaces, less customization, harder integration with legacy systems, fewer hosting options.
+- The trade-offs with a low-code vs high-code approach include simple, stock-looking user interfaces, less customization, harder integration with legacy systems, fewer hosting options.

 - When considering no code for creating an MVP, it makes more sense to go with rapid prototyping.

 - Choosing The Right Option For Your Project – What To Look For?

 - Before You Try No Code or Low Code